enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/frontend/index.rst

 All transfers are initiated using the Sink endpoint which has the following signals:

- - :code:`write`: 1 bit signal indicates if we want to write data to the HDD.
+ - :code:`write`: 1 bit signal, indicates if we want to write data to the HDD.
- - :code:`read`: 1 bit signal indicaties if we want to read data from the HDD.
+ - :code:`read`: 1 bit signal, indicaties if we want to read data from the HDD.
- - :code:`identify`: 1 bit signal indicates if command is an identify device command (use to get HDD informations).
+ - :code:`identify`: 1 bit signal, indicates if the command is an identify device command (use to get HDD information).
  - :code:`sector`: 48 bits signal, the sector number we are going to write or read.
  - :code:`count`: 16 bits signal, the number of sectors we are going to write or read.
  - :code:`data`: n x 32 bits signal, the write data. (n depends of the frontend module)

 .. tip::

-	- :code:`write`, :code:`read`, :code:`identify`, :code:`sector`, :code:`count` are parameters so remain constant for a packet duration.
+	- :code:`write`, :code:`read`, :code:`identify`, :code:`sector`, :code:`count` are parameters which must remain constant for the duration of the packet.
 	- :code:`sector`, :code:`count` are ignored during an :code:`identify` command.
 	- :code:`data` is ignored during a :code:`read` or :code:`identify` command.